-(C15.6) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
+(C15.7) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
 If so, please attach the publication(s).

-Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located No publications
+Report Content Attach the document and indicate where in the document the type elements relevant biodiversity information is located